 Will I be charged for returning books late?

-Overdue charges were waived until 17 August, so normal loan limits now apply and you should return or renew your items as usual.
+Overdue charges are waived during our amnesty until the end of June 2021 after which normal loan limits will apply and you should return or renew your items as usual.

 How will I pay for Audiobook and DVD loans?

 The charge will go on your record and you can pay it by phoning Ask Inspire on 01623 677 200.

 Can I choose my own items by placing reservations on stock I want?

 Unfortunately, we aren’t providing a reservation service at present for Click & Collect.
 If you are visiting a library in person, you may reserve and collect as normal.

 How do I change my books?

 You should fill in another online form which will be forwarded to your library and staff will phone you.
 Alternatively, you can email or contact Ask Inspire: email@example.com or 01623 677 200.